Planning a funeral

-Chelmsford Star Funeral Services has been running a number of support groups for over 10 years, recognising that our duty of care doesn’t end when the funeral does.
+Coop Funeral Directors have been running a number of support groups for over 10 years, recognising that our duty of care doesn’t end when the funeral does.
 These support groups are completely free, and open to all who are bereaved – any age, creed, religion, or length of bereavement.
 We believe this help is so important, you are welcome even if you didn’t use our services for the funeral.

 The meetings are informal, and attended by people who understand what you are going through.
 You don’t even have to talk if you are not ready, simply join one of our welcoming sessions and enjoy some company – along with a cup of tea, coffee and a biscuit.